jonescompneurolab/SpectralEvents/README.md

 ```
 Imports time-series dataset and finds the TFR for each trial using `spectralevents_ts2tfr`, calls the event-finding function `spectralevents_find` for each subject/session within the dataset, and runs `spectralevents_vis` in order to capture and view spectral event features.

-Returns a structure array of spectral event features (specEv_struct), cell array containing the time-frequency responses (TFRs), and cell array of all time-series trials (X) for each subject/session within the dataset comparing various experimental conditions or outcome states corresponding to each trial.
+Returns a structure array of spectral event features (`specEv_struct`), cell array containing the time-frequency responses (`TFRs`), and cell array of all time-series trials (`X`) for each subject/session within the dataset comparing various experimental conditions or outcome states corresponding to each trial.
 By default, this function sets the factors of median threshold at 6.

+*IMPORTANT*: the `findMethod` specified in `spectralevents_find` will bias the results.
+It’s important to understand the different methods and to state clearly in any presentation or publication which method was used.
+In the foundational paper for this toolbox, Shin et al. eLife 2017, `findMethod=1` was applied.

 Inputs:
 * `eventBand` - range of frequencies ([Fmin_event,Fmax_event]; Hz) over which above-threshold spectral power events are classified.
 * `fVec` - frequency vector (Hz) over which the time-frequency response (TFR) is calculated.
 Note that this set must fall within the range of resolvable/alias-free frequency values (i.e. Fmin>=1/(trial duration), Fmax<=(Nyquist freq)).
 * `Fs` - sampling frequency (Hz).
-* `findMethod` - integer value specifying which event-finding method to run.
+* `findMethod` - integer value specifying which event-finding method to run (`1`, `2`, or `3`).
 Note that the method specifies how much overlap exists between events.
+Use `1` to replicate the methods used in Shin et al. eLife 2017.
 * `vis` - logical value that determines whether to run basic feature analysis and output standard figures.
 * `X{a}` - m-by-n matrix (of the a-th subject/session cell in cell array X) representing the time-series trials of the given subject. m is the number of timepoints and n is the number of trials.
 Note that m timepoints must be uniform across all trials and subjects.
 * `classLabels{a}` - numeric or logical trial classification labels (of the a-th subject/session cell in cell array classLabels); associates each trial of the given subject/session to an experimental condition/outcome/state (e.g., hit or miss, detect or non-detect, attend-to or attend away).
 If classLabels{a} is entered as a single value (e.g., 0 or 1), all trials in the a-th subject/session are associated with that label.
 Alternatively, classLabels{a} can be entered as a vector of n elements, each corresponding to a trial within the a-th subject/session.